158th Liaison Squadron

 The 158th Liaison Squadron is an inactive United States Air Force unit.
 It served in the European Theater of Operations in the final months of World War II before returning to the United States in 1946, when it was inactivated.
-Later that year, it was again activated and served om the occupation forces in Japan until inactivating in 1949 in response to the Truman administration budget cuts of that year.
+Later that year, it was again activated and served in the occupation forces in Japan until inactivating in 1949 in response to the Truman administration budget cuts of that year.

 History

 World War II

 The 158th Liaison Squadron was activated in March 1944 at Raleigh-Durham Army Air Field, North Carolina and primarily equipped with Stinson L-5 Sentinels, although it flew a number of other aircraft.
 Its initial mission was to conduct tactical training and indoctrination for field operations of liaison units and to act as a Replacement Training Unit.
 However, by the time the squadron was organized, the Army Air Forces (AAF) had already determined that standard military units like the 158th, which were based on relatively inflexible tables of organization, were not well adapted to the training mission.
 Therefore, in July the squadron began training for deployment overseas.
 It departed North Carolina in November 1944 for the port of embarkation at Camp Myles Standish, sailing on 2 December and arrived at Nantwich, England in the European Theater of Operations on 13 December.

 The squadron once again equipped with the Sentinel, plus a few other types of liaison aircraft, and moved to the continent of Europe in February 1945.
 It began combat operations from Belgium and Germany the following month, continuing them until V-E Day.
 Its missions included reconnaissance and light photographic observation, troop and light cargo transport, aeromedical evacuation and command liaison and courier flights.
 After the German surrender, it moved to France, where it provided support services until February 1946, when it moved to Bolling Field without personnel or equipment.
 It remained unmanned until it was inactivated at the end of March, shortly after the AAF reorganized into Strategic, Tactical Air Command, and Air Defense Commands.